mnot/I-D/rfc5988bis/draft.md

 serialisation, or between serialisations (e.g., the Link header field and in-content links) is not specified or significant in this specification; applications that wish to consider ordering significant can do so.

-*Target attributes* are a set of key/value pairs that describe the link or its target; for example, a media type hint.
-This specification does not attempt to coordinate their names, cardinality or use; individual link relations and link serialisations can define them.
-This specification does provide common target attributes for use in the Link HTTP header field.

 Links are conveyed in *link serialisations*; they are the "bytes on the wire", and can occur in various forms.
 This specification does not define a general syntax for links, nor does